-Despite better graphics, you’re still limited to 1080p gaming — enthusiast gamers will still need their own dedicated GPU — and you’ll need to tune down your game settings to get any desirable level of gaming performance.
+Despite better graphics, you’re still limited to 1080p gaming — enthusiast gamers will still need their own dedicated GPU — and you’ll need to tune down your game settings to get a desirable level of gaming performance.
 When AMD’s mobile processor is paired with Nvidia’s GeForce RTX 2060 graphics card in a slim Max-Q gaming laptop design, overall performance can exceed 60 frames per second in a number of high-end titles, according to the company.
-AMD stated that performance was as high as 104 FPS on Rise of Tomb Raider, and 90 FPS on both Far Cry 5 and Hitman.
-With esports titles such as Rocket League and CS: Go, the Ryzen-RTX pairing delivered nearly 230 FPS.
+AMD said performance was as high as 104 FPS on Rise of Tomb Raider, and 90 FPS on both Far Cry 5 and Hitman.
+On e-sports titles such as Rocket League and CS: Go, the Ryzen-RTX pairing delivered nearly 230 FPS.

-In addition to the Ryzen 9 4900H and HS series, AMD’s mobile offerings also include the U-series, designed for ultra-slim laptops that could still be used for casual gaming.
-Given that thin and light laptops weren’t designed specifically for gaming, our early hands-on with AMD’s mobile Ryzen 7 4700U showed that the two-pound Yoga Slim 7 struggled with Borderlands 2 in 1080p even with lower game settings, squeezing out 30 to 35 frames per second.
+In addition to the Ryzen 9 4900H and HS series, AMD’s mobile offerings also include the U-series designed for ultra-slim laptops that could still be used for casual gaming.
+Given that thin and light laptops weren’t designed specifically for gaming, our early hands-on with AMD’s mobile Ryzen 7 4700U showed that the 2-pound Yoga Slim 7 struggled with Borderlands 2 in 1080p even with lower game settings, squeezing out 30 to 35 frames per second.

 On the desktop side, a leaked 3D Mark 11 benchmark of the Zen 2-based Ryzen 4000 processor based on the Renoir architecture was recently spotted, showing that the 4000G processor score 5,659 points.